StudioEtrange/ConfigTree/docs/advanced_usage.rst

 Formatting of :class:`configtree.tree.Tree` objects is done by :mod:`configtree.formatter` module.
 The module provides :data:`configtree.formatter.map` that stores map of format names to formatters.
+This formatters are used by :ref:`ctdump` to print result.
 The following formats are supported out of the box:

 *   JSON with name ``json`` by :func:`configtree.formatter.to_json`;
 *   Shell script (Bash) with name ``shell`` by :func:`configtree.formatter.to_shell`.